Chaowu88/PathParser/README.md

 ```
 __main2.py__ performs robustness analysis with the following arguments:

->-o, --outDir: output directory
+>-o, --outDir: see above
 -r, --reactionFile: reaction file, required fields: Enzyme ID, Substrates, Products, Reversibility, ΔrGm and Enzyme MW.
-See below as an example
+See above as an example
 -n, --nmodels: number of models in an ensemble
 -b, --enzymeBnds: lower and upper bound of relative enzyme level, sep by ","
 -d, --ifDump: whether to dump generated models, "yes" or "no"
 -p, --nprocess: number of processes to run simultaneously
--w, --runWhich: which analysis to run, '1' for maximizing the minimal driving force, '2' for minimizing the totol enzyme protein cost, '12' for both
+-w, --runWhich: which analysis to run, '1' for robustmess index, '2' for probability of system failure, '3' for flux fold change, and any other combination of the numbers
 -t, --ifReal: whether to use the real value of concentrations, Kms and Keqs, "yes" or "no"
 -a, --assignFlux: assign flux (mmol/gCDW/h) to some enzyme in the format "enzyme ID:value", then flux distribution of reference state will be calculated, required if --ifReal is "yes"
 -mc, --metabConcFile: file of metabolite concentrations (mM) in reference state, required if --ifReal is "yes"
 -ec, --enzConcFile: file of enzyme concentrations (mmol/gCDW) in reference state, required if --ifReal is "yes"
--i, --iniMetabs: optional, metabolites as initial substrates, sep by ",".
-By default, they will be detected automatically, sometimes they should be set explicitly, e.g. for cylic pathways
+-i, --iniMetabs: optional, see above
--f, --finMetabs: optional, metabolites as end products, sep by ",".
-By default, they will be detected automatically, sometimes they should be set explicitly, e.g. for cylic pathways
+-f, --finMetabs: optional, see above
--eb, --exBalMetabs: optional, metabolites excluded from mass balance, sep by ","
+-eb, --exBalMetabs: optional, see above
--eo, --exOptMetabs: optional, metabolites excluded from optimization, sep by ","
+-eo, --exOptMetabs: optional, see above

 __NOTE.__